biobakery/humann/readme.md

 3. Reduce this file into a taxonomic profile that represents the maximum abundances from all of the samples in your set
     * `` $ humann2_reduce_table --input joined_taxonomic_profile.tsv --output max_taxonomic_profile.tsv --function max --sort-by level ``

-4. Run HUMAnN2 on all of the samples in your set, providing the max taxonomic profile
+4. Run HUMAnN 2.0 on all of the samples in your set, providing the max taxonomic profile
     * for $SAMPLE.fastq in samples
         * `` $ humann2 --input $SAMPLE.fastq --output $OUTPUT_DIR --taxonomic-profile max_taxonomic_profile.tsv ``

 An alterative to step 4, which will save computing time, is to first run a single sample with the taxonomic profile.
-The HUMAnN2 temp output folder for this sample will contain the bowtie2 indexed custom ChocoPhlAn database that can be provided when running your remaining samples.
+The HUMAnN 2.0 temp output folder for this sample will contain the bowtie2 indexed custom ChocoPhlAn database that can be provided when running your remaining samples.
 This will save compute time as this database will only be created once.
 Please see the steps below for the alternative to step 4.

-1. Run HUMAnN2 on one of your samples ($SAMPLE_1.fastq) providing the max taxonomic profile to create the custom indexed ChocoPhlAn database
+1. Run HUMAnN 2.0 on one of your samples ($SAMPLE_1.fastq) providing the max taxonomic profile to create the custom indexed ChocoPhlAn database
     * `` $ humann2 --input $SAMPLE_1.fastq --output $OUTPUT_DIR --taxonomic-profile max_taxonomic_profile.tsv ``
     * The folder $OUTPUT_DIR/$SAMPLE_1_humann2_temp/ will contain the custom indexed ChocoPhlAn database files

-2. Run HUMAnN2 on the rest of your samples providing the custom indexed ChocoPhlAn database ($OUTPUT_DIR/$SAMPLE_1_humann2_temp/)
+2. Run HUMAnN 2.0 on the rest of your samples providing the custom indexed ChocoPhlAn database ($OUTPUT_DIR/$SAMPLE_1_humann2_temp/)
     * for $SAMPLE.fastq in samples
         * `` $ humann2 --input $SAMPLE.fastq --output $OUTPUT_DIR --nucleotide-database $OUTPUT_DIR/$SAMPLE_1_humann2_temp/ --bypass-nucleotide-index ``